Dr. Dre apologizes to the women he beat up in the 90s.

 But it is what it is.

-And then that's why when you use the term anchor baby, the people who know what this is get mad because they're afraid that the truth of it's going to be exposed and learned by a whole bunch of low information people who obviously would not support it.
+And that's why when you use the term anchor baby, the people who know what this is get mad because they're afraid that the truth of it's going to be exposed and learned by a whole bunch of low information people who obviously would not support it.

-There has not been, and there is not majority support for amnesty, executive or otherwise.
+Because there is not, there has not been, and there is not majority support for amnesty, executive or otherwise.

-Now, here's Trump in Derry, New Hampshire at a press conference.
+Now, here's Trump in Derry, New Hampshire, at a press conference.

 Are you aware that people find that a hurtful term?